-* Obtain academic and pre-professional advising from faculty, staff and students
+* Obtain academic and pre-professional advising from faculty and professional advisors

-* Attend social events to meet other new and current students
+* Attend social events to meet other new students

-* Learn about student services on campus, including health services, campus safety and academic support
+* Learn about student services on campus, including health services, campus safety, academic support and many more!

-* Get familiar with the campus - Student services, residential communities, academic buildings and more!
+* Become familiar with the campus - The Union, academic buildings and more!

-Visit the Office of International Students and Scholars Services for information about:
+Visit the Office of International Students and Scholars Services for detailed information about:

 - English as a Second Language (ESL)

 - Mail an official college transcript after you receive your fall grades to: Binghamton University Office of Undergraduate Admissions, PO Box 6001, Binghamton, NY 13902-6001.

 - Mail an official, final high school transcript, including graduation date and seal or signature to the Office of Undergraduate Admissions.

 - Find course- to-course equivalency information and transfer guides here.